rudeboybert/MATH116/index.md

 ## 2. Data

+### b) Visualization

+* Lec04 - Wed 2/22: 5NG.
+Constructing statistical graphics in a 'grammatical' fashion and introducing the Five Named Graphs.

+### a) Representation

-* **Lec03 - Thu 2/16: Intro to Tidy Data**: A common way of representing data
+* Lec03 - Mon 2/20: Tidy Data.
+A common way of representing data

 ## 1. Introduction & Tools

-* **Lec02 - Thu 2/16: R Packages**: Extending R's base functionality with packages.
+* Lec02 - Thu 2/16: R Packages.
+Extending R's base functionality with packages.
-* **Lec01 - Mon 2/13: Introduction**: We discuss the syllabus, the pedogical thinking behind its design and introduce R, RStudio, and DataCamp.
+* Lec01 - Mon 2/13: Introduction.
+We discuss the syllabus, the pedogical thinking behind its design and introduce R, RStudio, and DataCamp.